abaydar/books_client/README.md

-if liked on "main" page and then go to show page, dom is not updated add button to filter/search books
+add button to sort books by # of likes